-- CH-2.1 Expand staff capacity and funding for the Council on Aging to help seniors access vital healthcare resources, especially mental health services. - CH-2.2 Assist the COA, ideally in partnership with the Health Department, in creating a long-term strategic plan to forecast demand and prioritize goals. - CH-2.3 Continue to encourage the production of affordable housing for very low-income households and seniors.
+- CH-2.1 Expand staff capacity and funding for the Council on Aging to help seniors access vital healthcare resources, especially mental health services. - CH-2.2 Assist the COA in creating a long-term strategic plan to forecast demand and prioritize goals. - CH-2.3 Continue to encourage the production of affordable housing for very low-income households and seniors.